Jenn Colella

-Along with Come from Away in 2017, she has been cast in the original Broadway productions of Urban Cowboy, High Fidelity (2006), Chaplin: The Musical (2012), and If/Then (2014), and Off-Broadway original productions of Slut (2005) and Lucky Guy (2011).
-Further Off-Broadway work included the title character in the Beebo Brinker Chronicles (2008), Closer Than Ever (2012), and a staged reading of Twelve Angry Men (2018) with an all-female cast.
+Colella was in the original Broadway casts of Urban Cowboy, High Fidelity (2006), Chaplin: The Musical (2012), If/Then (2014) and Suffs (2024), and Off-Broadway original productions of Slut (2005) and Lucky Guy (2011).
+Her Off-Broadway work includes the title character in the Beebo Brinker Chronicles (2008), Closer Than Ever (2012), and a staged reading of Twelve Angry Men (2018) with an all-female cast.

-In 2008 Colella performed in abridged versions of Girl Crazy and Side Show, two of the parts of Broadway: Three Generations at the Kennedy Center.
+In 2008, Colella performed in abridged versions of Girl Crazy and Side Show, two of the parts of Broadway: Three Generations at the Kennedy Center.
 The production celebrated the reopening of the renovated Eisenhower Theater.
-She also appeared in The Full Monty (2009) for the Paper Mill Playhouse in Millburn, New Jersey, which included Elaine Stritch as Jeanette, and the American premiere of Take Flight (2010), her first pilot role, for the McCarter Theatre in Princeton, New Jersey.
+She also appeared in The Full Monty (2009) at the Paper Mill Playhouse in Millburn, New Jersey, and the American premiere of Take Flight (2010), her first pilot role, at the McCarter Theatre in Princeton, New Jersey.

-She has performed in over a half-dozen world premieres from Wisconsin to Florida and Massachusetts to California, including three at the La Jolla Playhouse in San Diego.
-From 2001 to 2019, there were four Peter Pans.
-Additionally, she has been cast multiple times at the New York Musical Theatre Festival.
-On television, she has made over a dozen appearances, starting in 2003 on the game show Can You Tell? through An Evening with Lerner and Loewe, the initial Broadway in Concert Series installment on PBS in 2022.
-Her film credits include the live capture of Come from Aways Broadway production.
+Colella has performed in over a half-dozen world premiere musicals in the United States, including three at the La Jolla Playhouse in San Diego.
+She has appeared in four productions of Peter Pan.
+Additionally, she has been in multiple productions at the New York Musical Theatre Festival.

+Colella has also done some television work; she appeared on the game show Can You Tell? in 2003 and An Evening with Lerner and Loewe, the initial Broadway in Concert Series installment on PBS in 2022.

 Early life

-Colella was born to Lindy Crawford and Mick Colella, and grew up in Summerville, South Carolina Starting at eight, she sang in church and school concert and show choirs, which were where she learned to harmonize.
+Colella was born to Lindy Crawford and Mick Colella, and grew up in Summerville, South Carolina.
+Starting at eight, she sang in church and school concert and show choirs, which were where she learned to harmonize.
 In church, she also played handbells.
 She refers to herself as a choir nerd.
 Her mother has said of the eight year old, singing as an auctioneer in a school play, "She took the microphone in her hand, looked right at the audience, and this voice came out."
 People wondered where all the sound came from.

 A local woman gave theatre lessons in her garage, and to earn money to take the classes, Colella did odd jobs about the woman's house, including painting the exterior.
 Her first role was Gertie in Oklahoma!.
 In seventh grade, she had a hunter education class, which she says helped make it comfortable to handle guns when she performed in Annie Get Your Gun.
 When, as part of a school group, she saw Phantom of the Opera in New York, she decided that she was going to be on stage.